officialcjj/Python/README.md

 Can create and store university and student objects.

 ## Hangman
-A simple guessing game.
+A strategic guessing game.

 ## Checkbook
-A simple checkbook application that can create user objects and track their deposits, withdrawals, and balance as well as logging the dates of transactions for future references.
+A checkbook application that can create user objects and track their deposits, withdrawals, and balance as well as logging the dates of transactions for future references.